Simpsons Hit and Run Mod Fixes The Game's Biggest Problem After 18 Years

 As Colou continues tinkering, there's the problem that Hit & Run is getting increasingly expensive to buy for PC.
 Vivendi was eventually absorbed into Activision Blizzard, and with the ownership of rights being unclear, it's currently unavailable on any digital storefront.
 Console players have to dig out their old Xbox or PS2 if they want to make the most of Hit & Run's cartoon chaos.

-Returning to the idea of a Hut & Run remake, original producer Vlad Ceraldi has teased its potential.
+Returning to the idea of Hut & Run remake, original producer Vlad Ceraldi has teased its potential.
 Ceraldi said he'd imagine it appearing on multiple platforms, but ultimately, agreed it would be fun to revisit this world and the characters within.
 Although Hit & Run was effectively a Simpsonfied version of the critically acclaimed Grand Theft Auto 3, there are plenty of us out there who'd argue it's a superior game.
 Will we ever see a Hit & Run remaster, who knows?
 In the meantime, the likes of Colou keep reminding us what made it so great in the first place.

 Stay up to date with all the latest esports and gaming news by checking out our social channels here: Twitter | Facebook | Discord